 Nature is a beautiful and restorative source of inspiration in my work.
 I am fascinated by ways of seeing and often reflect on the words of Irish poet and philosopher, John O’Donohue; “when you really gaze at something, you bring it inside of you”.

-Drawing on location has always been a fundamental part of my practice.
-I enjoy the challenge of capturing the continuously changing light that informs the atmosphere of a place, as well as discovering the various ways a sense of movement and colour can express a particular feeling.
+Drawing from life is a fundamental part of my practice.
+I enjoy the challenge of capturing continuously changing light that informs the atmosphere of a place, as well as discovering the various ways a sense of movement and colour convey a feeling.

-I enjoy working with tactile and expressive materials, such as soft pastels and charcoal, to capture a painterly, delicate, or vibrant impression of light and feeling.
-More recently, I have been painting with oils, from which a new and invigorating visual language is emerging.
+I work with tactile and expressive materials, such as soft pastels and charcoal, to capture a painterly impression of light and feeling.

 About

-Sally is an award winning artist, illustrator and designer based in Ireland.
+Sally is an award winning illustrator and designer based in Ireland.
 She draws and paints scenes, figures and landscapes with a veneration for light, colour and vivid sense of atmosphere.
-Whether her artwork takes the form of published illustrations or a series of paintings, Sally continues to meditate on the ways her artwork can convey a sense of tranquillity and vibrancy, as well as invite viewers into a space of quiet, reflective wonder.
+Whether her artwork takes the form of published illustrations or a series of paintings, Sally continues to meditate on the ways her artwork can convey a sense of tranquillity, vibrancy, and invite viewers into a space of quiet, reflective wonder.

 In 2020, Sally graduated with an MA in Children’s Book Illustration from the Cambridge School of Art.
 She began her professional career as an illustrator by winning the Student of the Year V&A Illustration Awards 2020 as well as being shortlisted for the Sebastian Walker Prize.
 Artwork from her winning entry was featured on the cover of Alexander Bett’s book “The Wealth of Refugees: How Displaced People Can Build Economies”.
-Sally has since worked on a number of high-profile commissions with The Folio Society, including Crooked House by Agatha Christie (2021), Venetia (2021), Arabella (2022) and Frederica (2023) by Georgette Heyer.
-Her cover for Crooked House was shortlisted for the 2022 V&A Illustration Awards.
+Sally has since worked on a number of high-profile commissions with The Folio Society, including the limited edition of Anna Karenina by Leo Tolstoy (2026).
+Her cover for Crooked House by Agatha Christie was shortlisted for the 2022 V&A Illustration Awards and shortlisted for the best Series/Brand Identity in the British Book Design and Production Awards 2024.
 She was also listed as one of the “21 Artists to Watch” by the Artists & Illustrator’s Magazine.
-Sally has also worked closely with author Jane Dunn, illustrating her series of regency fiction novels.

 Contact